DSOlab/StrainTool/README.md

      -h | --help : help menu
 </pre>

-For exanple, to plot the principal axis fo strain rates for the example case above you can use the following command:
+For example, to plot the principal axis fo strain rates for the example case above you can use the following command:

     $> ./gmtstrainplot.sh -jpg -str strain_info.dat -psta -l